sadhudgp91/catma/README.md

 text annotation can be done through this tool with state of the art NLP technologies.
 Through trained models in german and english, the tool can analyse texts for annotation.

+Some key features of this tool are:
+- Direct and Indirect speech annotation
+- Tokenize sentence start and end indices
+- Import output JSON files to CATMA

+More on the way!!